Obsessive-Compulsive Disorder (OCD)

 - Accumulating “junk” such as old newspapers or empty food containers

-Obsessive-compulsive disorder symptoms in children
+OCD symptoms in children

 While the onset of obsessive-compulsive disorder usually occurs during adolescence or young adulthood, younger children sometimes have symptoms that look like OCD.
 However, the symptoms of other disorders, such as ADHD, autism, and Tourette’s syndrome, can also look like obsessive-compulsive disorder, so a thorough medical and psychological exam is essential before any diagnosis is made.

-If you have OCD, there are many ways you can help yourself.
+No matter how overwhelming your OCD symptoms seem, there are many ways you can help yourself.
 One of the most powerful strategies is to eliminate the compulsive behaviors and rituals that keep your obsessions going.

+Don’t avoid your fears.
 It might seem smart to avoid the situations that trigger your obsessive thoughts, but the more you avoid them, the scarier they feel.
 Instead, expose yourself to your OCD triggers, then try to resist or delay the urge to complete your relief-seeking compulsive ritual.
 If resistance gets to be too hard, try to reduce the amount of time you spend on your ritual.
 Each time you expose yourself to your trigger, your anxiety should lessen and you’ll start to realize that you have more control (and less to fear) than you think.

+Anticipate OCD urges.
 By anticipating your compulsive urges before they arise, you can help to ease them.
 For example, if your compulsive behavior involves checking that doors are locked, windows closed, or appliances turned off, try to lock the door or turn off the appliance with extra attention the first time.

 - Create a solid mental picture and then make a mental note.
 Tell yourself, “The window is now closed,” or “I can see that the oven is turned off.”